-Barber Electronics Tone Press: I first wrote about this pedal in 2006, it was one of my earliest reviews.
+Barber Electronics Tone Press: This is a Ross/Dynacomp type with a clean blend.
+I first wrote about this pedal in 2006, it was one of my earliest reviews.
 Now it's 2009 and I bought another Barber to see if my opinion would change at all, considering that I've learned much more about compressor use over the last few years.
 Interestingly, my opinion now is almost the same as before.
 Barber updated this pedal at some point, but the external appearance and markings are identical--so there is no way to know whether any used Tone Press you might buy is pre or post updates.
 Also I have no idea what the updates were.

 The housing is the same "medium" size as the Diamond and Empress.
 It runs on standard Boss-type 9V DC.
 The footswitch is "true bypass", and the construction quality is excellent.